joestubbs/coe379L-sp24/docs/unit03/hands_on_cnn.rst

     # Adding a fully connected dense layer with 84 neurons
     model_cnn.add(layers.Dense(84, activation='relu'))

-    # Adding the output layer with 3 neurons and activation functions as softmax since this is a multi-class classification problem
+    # Adding the output layer with * neurons and activation functions as softmax since this is a multi-class classification problem
-    model_cnn.add(layers.Dense(3, activation='softmax'))
+    model_cnn.add(layers.Dense(?, activation='softmax'))

     # Compile model
     # RMSprop (Root Mean Square Propagation) is commonly used in training deep neural networks.